rubymonsters/webapps-for-beginners/source/08-rack.md

 <a href="http://rack.github.io/">Rack</a> is the most basic way to build a very
 simple web application in Ruby, and we are going to start with it.

-In praxis you may never build an application with Rack directly, but you'll use it when you work on Sinatra or Rails applications, since these use Rack under the hood.
+In practice you may never build an application with Rack directly, but you'll use it when you work on Sinatra or Rails applications, since these use Rack under the hood.